Computers in Human Behavior

 Computers in Human Behavior is a monthly peer-reviewed academic journal covering human-computer interaction and cyberpsychology.
 It was established in 1985 and is published by Elsevier.
 The editor-in-chief is Matthieu Guitton (Laval University).
-In 2020, the journal launched a companion gold open access peer-reviewed title, Computers in Human Behavior Reports.
+In 2020, the journal launched a companion gold open-access peer-reviewed title, Computers in Human Behavior Reports.
+In 2023, the fourth sister journal was launched: Computers in Human Behavior: Artificial Humans.

 Abstracting and indexing

-According to the Journal Citation Reports, the journal has a 2020 impact factor of 6.829.
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 9.9.